Authentura/codectrl-python-logger/README.md

 python3 setup.py build
 ```
 Install the package.
-Depending on your python install this may require root privilages.
+Depending on your python install this may require root privileges.
 ```
 (sudo) python3 setup.py install
 ```